2026 Nebraska gubernatorial election

-The 2026 Nebraska gubernatorial election will take place on November 3, 2026, to elect the governor of Nebraska.
-Incumbent Republican Governor Jim Pillen is seeking a second term.
+The 2026 Nebraska gubernatorial election will be held on November 3, 2026, to elect the governor of Nebraska.
+Incumbent Republican governor Jim Pillen is running for re-election to a second term.

+Primary elections took place on May 12, 2026.
+Pillen secured his party's nomination with 76% of the vote, while Democratic former state senator Lynne Walz secured her party's nomination with 91% of the vote.
 Democrats have not won a gubernatorial election in Nebraska since 1994.